lsim/faderfox-editor/ec4-v2-vue/vue+vite/README.md

 - Progressive web app possible?
 Vite PWA plugin looks good
 - Add legend for keyboard shortcuts
 - Add 'copy to all' features
-- Add UI for link editing
 - Put sysex work on a service worker (vueuse useWebWorkerFn).
 Might help keep the UI responsive
 - IDEA: Shift + Ctrl + nav or eg Alt + Tab could select a range of encoders (eg for inserting incremental values)
 - Send to EC4 activity indicator?
 Or a modal you can't dismiss?
+Or a simulated progress bar that also blocks further midi IO?